Efficient Large Language Models: A Survey: Model-Centric Methods

 \textbf{Other Sequential Models}.
-Lastly, some other architectures have been proposed to replace the Transformer layer.
-Receptance Weighted Key Value (RWKV) model~\cite{peng2023rwkv} amalgamates the advantages of recurring neural networks (RNN) and Transformers.
-This combination is designed to utilize the effective parallelizable training feature of Transformers coupled with the efficient inference ability of RNNs, thereby forging a model adept at managing auto-regressive text generation and effectively tackling challenges associated with long sequence processing. \citet{poli2023hyena} propose Hyena, a sub-quadratic alternative to the attention mechanism, mitigating the quadratic cost in long sequences.
+Some other architectures have been proposed to replace the Transformer layer.
+For instance, Receptance Weighted Key Value (RWKV) model~\citep{peng2023rwkv} combines the advantages of recurring neural networks (RNN) and Transformers.
+Such combination utilizes the effective parallelizable training feature of Transformers coupled with the efficient inference ability of RNNs, thereby effectively tackling the challenges associated with long sequence processing, outperforming Transformer-based models such as BLOOM and OPT. \citet{poli2023hyena} propose Hyena, a sub-quadratic alternative to the attention mechanism to mitigate the quadratic cost in long sequences.
 This operator includes two efficient sub-quadratic primitives: an implicit long convolution and multiplicative element-wise gating of the input.
-Through this, Hyena facilitates the development of larger, more efficient convolutional language models for long sequences.
-Lastly, MEGABYTE~\cite{yu2023megabyte} breaks down long byte sequences into fixed-sized patches akin to tokens, comprising a patch embedder for encoding, a global module acting as a large autoregressive Transformer for patch representations, and a local module for predicting bytes within a patch.
+Hyena facilitates the development of larger, more efficient convolutional language models for long sequences and outperforms RWKV and GPT-Neo on SuperGLUE tasks~\citep{wang2019superglue}.
+Lastly, \black{MEGABYTE~\citep{yu2023megabyte} breaks down long sequences into fixed-sized patches akin to tokens, comprising a patch embedder for encoding, a global module acting as a large autoregressive Transformer for patch representations, and a local module for predicting bytes within a patch.}